 Who does not know the name of the fatally shot, Michael Brown?
-Getting over the grief of a life went wrong takes is a process.
-Those who cannot work through the tears descend deeper and deeper into a hell not of their making.
-Michael has been fighting a profiling his whole life.
+Getting over the grief of life that went wrong takes is a process.
+Those who cannot work through the tears descend deeper and deeper into hell, not of their making.
+Michael has been fighting profiling his whole life.
 I do not think the problem with racism is black and white; it is the irony of haters versus lovers.
 It is the hopelessness of Systemic Racism.
-Wiki tells us that Systemic Racism occurs when Society is structured systematically; giving advantages to some and disadvantages to others.
+Wiki tells us that Systemic Racism occurs when Society is structured systematically, giving advantages and disadvantages to others.

 Today people of color continue to be disproportionately incarcerated, policed, and sentenced to death at significantly higher rates than their white counterparts.
 Lisa Ling says, “There’s so much grey in the death of Michael Brown – nothing is so black and white.”
 I agree.

 The criminal-justice system threatens all communities of color by limiting voting rights, denying equal access to employment, housing, public benefits, and education.
-Those who are hungry for food or even respect cannot perform in a productive manner.
+Those who are hungry for food or even respect cannot perform productively.
 I cannot understand why Congress does not pass a $15.00 minimum wage.
 I wonder if our Congress Representatives like themselves.
-People who like themselves encourage reciprocity, equality, equity and fairness.
-Shel Silvertein, an author for children writes, “Listen to the mustn’ts, child.
+People who like themselves encourage reciprocity, equality, equity, and fairness.
+Shel Silverstein, an author for children, writes, “Listen to the mustn’ts, child.
 Listen to the don’ts.
 Listen to the shouldn’ts, the impossibles, and the won’ts.
 Listen to the never haves, then listen close to me… Anything can happen, child.
 Anything can be.”

 Those elected should listen to the people who elect them.
 They should know as much as any child.

-Below are 10 most starting facts from americancongress.org: pertaining to the criminal-justice system’s impact on communities of color:
+Below are 10 most starting facts from americancongress.org: about the criminal justice system’s impact on communities of color:

 1. While people of color make up about 30 percent of the United States’ population, they account for 60 percent of those imprisoned.
-The prison population grew by 700 percent from 1970 to 2005, a rate that is outpacing crime and population rates.
-The incarceration rates disproportionately affect men of color: one in every 15 African American men and 1 in every 36 Hispanic men are incarcerated in comparison to one in every 106 white men.
+The prison population grew by 700 percent from 1970 to 2005, which is outpacing crime and population rates.
+The incarceration rates disproportionately affect men of color: one in every 15 African American men and 1 in every 36 Hispanic men are incarcerated compared to one in every 106 white men.

 3. Students of color face harsher punishments in school than their white peers, leading to a higher number of youth of color incarcerated.
-Black and Hispanic students represent more than 70 percent of those involved in school-related arrests or referrals to law enforcement.
-Currently, African Americans make up two-fifths and Hispanics one-fifth of confined youth today.
+Black and Hispanic students represent more than 70 percent of those involved in school-related arrests or law enforcement referrals.
+Currently, African Americans make up two-fifths, and Hispanics one-fifth of confined youth today.

 6. As the number of women incarcerated has increased by 800 percent over the last three decades, women of color have been disproportionately represented.
 While the number of women incarcerated is relatively low, the racial and ethnic disparities are startling.
-African American women are three times more likely than white women to be incarcerated, while Hispanic women are 69 percent more likely than white women to be incarcerated.
+African American women are three times more likely than white women to be incarcerated, while Hispanic women are 69 percent more likely than white women.

-7. The war on drugs has been waged primarily in communities of color where people of color are more likely to receive higher offenses.
-According to the Human Rights Watch, people of color are no more likely to use or sell illegal drugs than whites, but they have higher rate of arrests.
+7. The war on drugs has been waged primarily in communities of color, where people of color are more likely to receive higher offenses.
+According to Human Rights Watch, people of color are no more likely to use or sell illegal drugs than whites, but they have a higher arrest rate.
 African Americans comprise 14 percent of regular drug users but are 37 percent of those arrested for drug offenses.
 From 1980 to 2007, about one in three of the 25.4 million adults arrested for drugs was African American.

 8. Once convicted, black offenders receive longer sentences compared to white offenders.
-The U.S. Sentencing Commission stated that in the federal system black offenders receive sentences that are 10 percent longer than white offenders for the same crimes.
-The reports that African Americans are 21 percent more likely to receive mandatory-minimum sentences than white defendants and are 20 percent more like to be sentenced to prison.
+The U.S. Sentencing Commission stated that black offenders receive sentences that are 10 percent longer than white offenders for the same crimes in the federal system.
+The reports that African Americans are 21 percent more likely to receive mandatory-minimum sentences than white defendants are 20 percent more likely to be sentenced to prison.

 10. Studies have shown that people of color face disparities in wage trajectory following release from prison.
-Evidence shows that spending time in prison affects wage trajectories with a disproportionate impact on black men and women.
-The results show no evidence of racial divergence in wages prior to incarceration; however, following release from prison, wages grow at a 21 percent slower rate for black former inmates compared to white ex-convicts.
-A number of states have bans on people with certain convictions working in domestic health-service industries such as nursing, childcare, and home health care—areas in which many poor women and women of color are disproportionately concentrated.
+Evidence shows that prison spending affects wage trajectories with a disproportionate impact on black men and women.
+The results show no evidence of racial divergence in wages before incarceration; however, following release from prison, wages grow at a 21 percent slower rate for black former inmates than white ex-convicts.
+Several states have bans on people with certain convictions working in domestic health-service industries such as nursing, childcare, and home health care—areas in which many poor women and women of color are disproportionately concentrated.